Stone Siding Installation

-Natural stone is typically reserved for grand structures like cathedrals and university buildings, but depending on the structural stability of your home, you can also add it to your home’s exterior to create a stunning look that will last a lifetime.
+Natural stone installation is typically reserved for grand structures like cathedrals and university buildings, but depending on the structural stability of your home, you can also add it to your home’s exterior to create a stunning look that will last a lifetime.
 While significantly more expensive than other home siding options, natural stone is completely resistant to rot, insects, fire, and almost anything that mother nature can throw at it.
 In fact, depending on where you live, installing natural stone may even earn you a discount on your homeowner’s insurance premiums.
-So while the initial investment may be steep, the long life-span of natural stone, combined with a potential increase in your home value, natural stone is definitely worth the investment if your home’s structure and your budget can support it.
+So while the initial cost to install new siding and overall investment may be steep, the long life-span of natural stone, combined with a potential increase in your home value, natural stone is definitely worth the investment if your home’s structure and your budget can support it.

-Benefits of Stone Siding
+Benefits of Installing Natural Stone

 Natural stone creates a unique look for your home as it’s not crafted from a mold in a factory and comes in a variety of natural colors and textures to give your home a distinct, one-of-a-kind look.
 Natural stone is significantly more durable than other types of siding, as it won’t fade over time and is resistant to chipping or scratching.
 Additionally, if making an environmentally sustainable choice for your home is important to you, natural stone is a fantastic choice as it is naturally occurring, emits no gases that would impact indoor air quality, plus with its durability and relatively low maintenance it will last the lifetime of your home.
 Therefore, you don’t have to worry about replacing it and sending construction waste to your local landfill.
-Depending on where you live you may be able to use stone that comes from your immediate area, reducing CO2 emissions from long-haul transportation costs.
+Depending on where you live you may be able to use stone that comes from your immediate area, reducing CO2 emissions from long-haul transportation costs. of Stone Siding.

-Drawbacks of Stone Siding
+Pros of Stone Siding Replacement

-Maintaining Your Stone Siding
+Stone Siding Maintenance Tips

 Natural stone siding is virtually maintenance free, but you’ll still want to adopt a few practices to keep your stone siding looking great: